tock/tock/doc/reference/trd-hil-design.md

 Abstract
 -------------------------------

-This document describes design rules hardware interface layers (HILs) in the Tock operating system.
+This document describes design rules of hardware interface layers (HILs) in the Tock operating system.
 HILs are Rust traits that provide a standard interface to a hardware resource, such as a sensor, a flash chip, a cryptographic accelerator, a bus, or a radio.
 Developers